-Drive Your Traffic to a High Converting Landing Page
+Drive Your Traffic to a High-Converting Landing Page

-Most of the time, you’ll direct your Google Ads traffic to your homepage as the landing page.
+You’ll often direct your Google Ads traffic to your homepage as the landing page.
 An optimized landing page can help increase conversion rates and decrease your cost-per-clicks.
 It’s also extremely important to have a Search Engine Optimized website (like Carrot) for the growth and success of your content and search marketing plans.

 See what it takes to create high converting real estate homepage…

 Some websites, such as Carrot sites, have multiple landing pages.
 Ensure you’re keeping good data notes if you choose to A/B test landing pages.

 - Make sure you have an attention-grabbing headline.